Start Here

 - Past clients (most valuable category)

-Organize in Excel: First Name, Last Name, Cell, Email, Address, Notes.
+Organize in Excel with these columns: Name, Email, Phone, Address, Notes, Date.
 Import into Constant Contact.

 SOI Contact Cadence